Fratelli Treves: XIX century

-Subsequently Treves approached verismo by publishing the then unknown Giovanni Verga (Eva, 1873), which led to success.
+Subsequently Trèves approached verismo by publishing the then unknown Giovanni Verga (Eva, 1873), which became a huge success.
 In a few years the publishing house started collaborations with the best Italian writers of the time.
-Among others: Anton Giulio Barrili, Vittorio Bersezio, Camillo Boito, Giacinto Gallina, Gerolamo Rovetta, Emilio De Marchi, Maria Virginia Fabroni, Cordelia (pseudonym of Virginia Tedeschi-Treves, wife of Giuseppe Treves) and Gabriele D'Annunzio, the best known poet at the time.
+Among others: Anton Giulio Barrili, Vittorio Bersezio, Camillo Boito, Giacinto Gallina, Gerolamo Rovetta, Emilio De Marchi, Maria Virginia Fabroni, Cordelia (pseudonym of Virginia Tedeschi-Treves, wife of Giuseppe Treves) and Gabriele D'Annunzio.
 Treves published the first Italian translations of works by foreign writers such as Flaubert, Zola, Bourget, Maupassant, Tolstoy, Dostoevsky, Turgenev and Gorky, Sienkiewicz and Samuel Smiles.

+In 1881, the publishing house outgrew its premises and moved to via Palermo, 12.

-The Fratelli Treves then, after addressing the educated public, started also to appeal to the general public.
+In the late 1880s, the Fratelli Treves also started to appeal to the general public.
+By that point, his publishing house became a trusted point of reference for the Italian cultural world, while Emilio Trèves became one of Italy’s most sought-after editors.
 On 17 October 1886, Heart by De Amicis was published.
 The work was an immediate success and in a few months passed the forty editions.
-In 1889 the list of writers was enriched by the arrival of Gabriele D'Annunzio, a writer already established at the time.
+In 1889 the list of writers was enriched by the arrival of Gabriele D'Annunzio, the best known poet at the time.
+At that point, Treves practically monopolised the national book market, he was the one to work with the leading writers of the time.

 Between the end of the century and the beginning of the next, two new illustrated newspapers came out: Corriere illustrato (weekly, which however suffered competition from Luigi Albertini's powerful Domenica del Corriere) and Il Secolo XX (1902 [9] - 1913 [10 ]; in 1927 it passed to Rizzoli, which published it until 1933, a monthly, conceived in response to La Lettura, another creation by Albertini), in which Gabriele D'Annunzio, Raffaello Barbiera, Ada Negri and Ugo Ojetti collaborated.
 Among the designers of the first page appeared the signatures of Duilio Cambellotti, Rodolfo Paoletti and Luigi Bompard.

+XX century

-In 1904, after the premature death of Giuseppe Treves, Emilio decided to open the publishing house to external sources of financing, setting up an anonymous company.
-Treves himself, his wife Virginia and Banca Zaccaria Pisa bought the main shares.
-The company management was shared between Emilio and his nephew Guido Treves, son of his brother Enrico.
+In 1904, after the premature death of Giuseppe Trèves, Emilio decided to open the publishing house to external sources of financing, setting up an anonymous company.
+Emilio Trèves himself, Giuseppe's widow Virginia, and Banca Zaccaria Pisa bought the main shares.
+The company management was shared between Emilio and his nephew Guido Trèves, son of his brother Enrico.